trendoman/Cms-Fu/Routines/task-file-runner/README.md

 ```
 The callback **set-snippet-path** is an example func that manipulates *job_name* and outputs full path ready to use in cms:**embed**.
 The only mandatory parameter will receive the job's name.

+If the **path_func** is empty or not even added to the call, then default snippet filename as *{job-name}.inc* will be used instead.

 ## Variables

 Func creates a host of variables that will be available within the embedded snippet.
-Namely &mdash;
+Namely, &mdash;
 * task.success
 * task.continue
 * task.current_task